sandoche2k/ripe-iot/document.md

 turn distributes the allocated address space to LIRs (Local Internet Registries), which in turn distributes to the end-users.
 Similarly for domain names, we have ICANN, ccTLDs (country code Top Level Domains), gTLDs (generic Top Level Domains) and then finally to the end-user.
-This manner of hierarhical management makes sure that there is no duplicity and a particular IP address or domain name is unique in the global Internet scope.
+This manner of hierarchical management makes sure that there is no duplicity and a particular IP address or domain name is unique in the global Internet scope.